plepe/ogd-wikimedia-osm-checker/Dataset.md

       '</ul>'
   }

-  // the wikidata representation of an item should have these properties (ob is an instance of class Examinee) wikidataRecommendedProperties (ob) {
+  // [optional] the wikidata representation of an item should have these properties (ob is an instance of class Examinee) wikidataRecommendedProperties (ob) {
     // use ob.refData for the original data from the dataset (e.g. ob.refData.TITLE)
     return [